Whole Grain Chocolate Cupcakes

 Psssst, come here.
 Look at this cupcake.
 Soft, tender and moist with a glisteningly decadent, fudgy glaze.
 Can you guess what’s in it?

-Well I’ll tell you: 100% whole grain flour, wheat germ (concentrated nutrients and fiber), coconut oil (none of that nasty vegetable or canola oil stuff), raw honey (no refined sugar), an entire cup of quinoa (the world’s healthiest grain), a large potassium-rich banana, and a whole cup of zucchini (vegetables, score!).
+Well I’ll tell you: 100% whole grain flour, wheat germ (concentrated nutrients and fiber), coconut oil, raw honey (no refined sugar), an entire cup of quinoa (one of the world’s healthiest grains), a large potassium-rich banana, and a whole cup of zucchini (vegetables, score!).

 Do you think I watched them devour these with a clear conscience, knowing they were chomping into 100% whole grains, wheat germ, coconut oil, raw honey, bananas, zucchini and getting a mouthful of protein-packed quinoa?
 Heck yes!
 And as soon as they turned their backs I clasped my fingers together and did my evil villain laugh.